 California Layoffs — August 2016

-Employers in California filed 52 WARN Act notices in August 2016, impacting roughly 6,679 workers — representing a notable rise over July and up 13% versus August 2015.
+Employers in California submitted 52 WARN Act notices in August 2016, putting at risk an estimated 6,679 workers — up substantially from July and up 13% versus August 2015.
 The average filing covered 128 workers, with 19 closures among the notices.

 Industry Breakdown